Abinadi Meza, still from Parangolé, 2023

 16mm film transfer to HD, single channel screening or multi-channel installation

-A rainy morning in Rio de Janeiro; film as a membrane, a memory veil, imprinted by the body and the environment.
-The title is a reference to the performative cloaks/capes of the late Brazilian artist Hélio Oiticica, made of various materials including fabric, paper, and plastic.
-This handmade film is made with reclaimed pigments and physical processes including spraying, scratching, staining, and marking.
+A rainy morning in Rio de Janeiro: film as a membrane, a memory veil imprinted by the body and the environment.
+This handmade film, made with reclaimed pigments and physical processes including scratching, staining, and marking, is titled as a reference to the performative cloaks and capes of the late Brazilian artist Hélio Oiticica.

 Selected Screenings/Awards: